kornelski/rust-rgb/README.md

    - rename `.alpha()` to `.with_alpha()`

 2. Change field access on `GrayAlpha` from `.0` and `.1` to `.v` and `.a` where possible.
+3. Use the `bytemuck` crate for conversions from/to bytes.
+4. Don't enable `gbr` and `argb` features.
+All pixel types are enabled by default.